Seth Gordon, Ph.D.

 Allyn Hall 131, 3640 Colonel Glenn Hwy, Dayton, OH 45435-0001

-Seth E. Gordon, Ph.D., has been an Ohio resident since 1996, when he relocated from New England to attend Antioch College.
+Seth Gordon has been an Ohio resident since 1996, when he relocated from New England to attend Antioch College.
 He brings more than twenty-five years of higher education experience across enrollment management, college counseling, graduate recruitment, and student affairs, with a focus on non-traditional and adult learners.

-In 2013, he became the inaugural Director of the Veteran and Military Center (VMC) at Wright State University, a role that has earned the VMC local and national recognition.
-Under his leadership, Wright State has earned repeated recognition as a Military Friendly School, a Best for Vets college by Military Times, and has maintained its designation as an Ohio Collegiate Purple Star Campus — among the first institutions in the state to receive that distinction when the program launched in 2022.
-Among the initiatives he developed is the Captain Shawn L. English Champion Garden, a memorial gathering space dedicated in 2023 that honors veterans and those who support them.
-He also designed the VMC Student Champion Program, a co-curricular certification that trains Wright State faculty, staff, and students across four domains: military culture, mental health awareness, suicide prevention, and Mental Health First Aid — the last of which Seth delivers himself as one of the university's certified MHFA trainers.
+In 2013, he became the inaugural Director of the Veteran and Military Center (VMC) at Wright State University, a role that earned the VMC local and national recognition.
+Under his leadership, Wright State earned repeated recognition as a Military Friendly School, a Best for Vets college by Military Times, and has maintained its designation as an Ohio Collegiate Purple Star Campus — among the first institutions in the state to receive that distinction when the program launched in 2022.
+He developed is the Captain Shawn L. English Champion Garden, a memorial gathering space dedicated in 2023 that honors veterans and those who support them.
+He also designed the VMC Student Champion Program, a co-curricular certification that trains Wright State faculty, staff, and students across four domains: military culture, mental health awareness, suicide prevention, and Mental Health First Aid — the last of which he delivers as one of the university's certified MHFA trainer.

 Seth co-founded Veterans Voices on WYSO in 2014, an award-winning public radio series produced in partnership with Wright State that gives Miami Valley veterans a platform to tell their own stories, with a consistent focus on re-entry into civilian life.
 Now in its eleventh year, the series has explored themes ranging from entrepreneurship to the intersection of military service and the arts.